 These people experience the same city every day of their lives.

 They are born, go to school, get a job, and die, all in the same city.
 It is an extremely repetitive lifestyle!

 These individuals only experience a fraction of what the world has to offer.

-Instead of hiding behind a wall like they have, climb the wall and see what’s on the other side.
+Instead of hiding behind a wall as they have, climb the wall and see what's on the other side.

 Acquiring the ability to speak a second language is one of the most treasured things you can gain in life.

 Imagine traveling to another country, being able to speak the local language, and getting a job for an international company.

 The benefits can take you a long way in your professional and personal life.